onJSnow/StepReg/README.md

 :exclamation: This is a read-only mirror of the CRAN R package repository.
 StepReg — Stepwise Regression Analysis
 ## 1. Introduction

-* What is stepwise regression?
+* What is the stepwise regression?

 Stepwise regression is a method of fitting regression models in which the choice of predictive variables is carried out by an automatic procedure.